Johann Reuchlin: Hebrew studies and advocacy

 For many years Reuchlin had been increasingly absorbed in Hebrew studies, which had for him more than a mere philological interest.
-He was interested in the reform of preaching as shown in his De Arte Predicandi (1503)—a book that became a sort of preacher's manual; but above all, as a scholar, he was eager that the Bible should be better known, and could not tie himself to the authority of the Vulgate.
+He was interested in the reform of preaching as shown in his De Arte Predicandi (1503) — a book that became a sort of preacher's manual — but above all, as a scholar, he was eager that the Bible should be better known, and could not tie himself to the authority of the Vulgate.

 The key to the Hebraea veritas was the grammatical and exegetical tradition of the medieval rabbis, especially of David Kimhi, and when he mastered this, he was resolved to open it to others.
-In 1506, appeared his epoch-making De Rudimentis Hebraicis—grammar and lexicon—mainly after Kimhi, yet not a mere copy of one man's teaching.
+In 1506, appeared his epoch-making De Rudimentis Hebraicis — grammar and lexicon — mainly after Kimhi, yet not a mere copy of one man's teaching.
 The edition was costly and sold slowly.
-One great difficulty was that the wars of Maximilian I in Italy prevented Hebrew Bibles from coming into Germany.
+One great difficulty was that wars in Italy prevented Hebrew Bibles from coming into Germany.
 But for this also Reuchlin found help by printing the Penitential Psalms with grammatical explanations (1512), and other helps followed from time to time.
 But his Greek studies had interested him in those fantastical and mystical systems of later times with which the Kabbala has no small affinity.
 Following Pico, he seemed to find in the Kabbala a profound theosophy that might be of the greatest service for the defence of Christianity and the reconciliation of science with the mysteries of faith, a common notion at that time.
 Reuchlin's mystico-cabalistic ideas and objects were expounded in the De Verbo Mirifico, and finally in the De Arte Cabalistica (1517).